Search Options

 Conferences

 Once a year the European Commission and the ECB hold a joint conference on financial integration in Europe.
-The 2022 conference will be held online on 6 April 2022.
+The 2024 conference takes place as a hybrid event on 18 June 2024.

 WANT TO FIND OUT MORE?